ldtteam/MinecoloniesWiki/source/tutorials/schematics.md

 - For a Single Player game, there are 2 possible locations:
   * In the world folder: `*/minecraft/saves/(World Name)/structurize/schematics/`
     + **Note:** Use this directory when you want to use custom schematics restricted to the world.
-When this directory exists (even empty), minecolonies will completely ignore the other directory.
+When this directory exists (even empty), MineColonies will completely ignore the other directory.
   * In the Minecraft's folder: `*/minecraft/structurize/schematics/`
     + **Note:** Use this folder when you want to have the same custom schematics across multiple worlds.
 - For a Multiplayer game, the schematics are always loaded from the world's directory under: `*/minecolonies/schematics/` directory.